We get asked all the time: "Is it hard to get finance on a modular home?"

 The biggest hurdle for banks is that they’re accustomed to releasing funds for modular homes after the house has been built and is on site.

 Most lenders have strict lending guidelines that will not allow them to release funds before a certain stage – for example after the home is installed on the footings, connected to services, or in some cases before a certificate of occupancy is issued from the building surveyors.
+(This is assuming the new home is being used as security on your construction loan.)

 This means that often they’ll only release the funds to build once the house is completed!
 This puts customers in a catch-22 because they can’t build the modular house until they have finance, but the bank won’t release the funds until the house is built.